 - PDF Templating: You can design an HTML template and populate it with JSON data via an API call, an excellent feature for generating invoices, reports, or certificates at scale.

-- Compliance and Security: The platform advertises compliance with GDPR, ISO 27001, SOC 2, and HIPAA, which is a critical consideration for teams operating in regulated industries.
+- Compliance and Security: The platform advertises compliance features that can be important for teams operating in regulated industries.

 Pros & Cons